ugurkara/sparrow-dnp/README.md

 Build
 -----
-You can build JFreePDF from sources using Maven:
+You can build Sparrow-DNP from sources using Maven:

     mvn clean install